About Joan Marie Galat

 Mortimer: Rat Race to Space

-– Nominated for the 2023/24 Red Cedar Book Award (A children’s choice award to be announced in 2024)
+Shortlisted for the 2023/24 Red Cedar Book Award

 – Silver medal, 2023 Reader’s Choice Awards (Connections eMagazine)